arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 This document defines an IMAP extension to let clients know that the messages in this IMAP server are also available via JMAP, and how.
-It is intended for clients that want to migrate gradually to JMAP.
+It is intended for clients that want to migrate gradually to JMAP or use JMAP extensions within an IMAP client.

 --- middle

 # Introduction

-A few IMAP client maintainers have asked for ways to use features that are available in JMAP without having to drop their expensively tested IMAP code.

-This document provides a server with a way to declare that the messages in its mailstore are also available via JMAP.
+An IMAP server can declare that the messages in its mailstore are also available via JMAP.
 For simplicity, only a complete equivalence is supported (the same set of messages are available via both IMAP and JMAP).

 This document also defines a way to provide debugging information that can be forwarded to client developers without privacy concerns, which